 The design is streamlined, and the vinyl coated HardTarp fabric can handle some abuse.
 Also, the nifty three-point rope strap on top can be tucked inside when not in use, via a convenient velcro flap.
 Who would want to carry a full 20L pack topped with an eight-pound climbing rope without a hip-belt?
 We're not sure.
 We just hope updated versions feature a removable way to support more cumbersome loads.

 Mountain Hardwear Hueco 20 Review

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 We like the Hueco for straightforward multi-pitch climbing.
 Its larger capacity (20L) makes it especially useful for bigger objectives, inefficient packers, or anyone that likes the added safety margin of bulkier insulating layers.

 At $80.00, this pack costs a dollar more than the second most expensive pack, the Patagonia Linked.
-This price seems kinda high for a dedicated climbing backpack, but if you can find other uses for it, then it might become more reasonable.
+This price seems high for a dedicated climbing backpack, but if you can find other uses for it, it might become more reasonable.

 If Mountain Hardwear can add a hip belt—while also making it removable—they would have a stylish and versatile contender for our Editors' Choice award.